Surviving New Years at Walt Disney World

 To better your chances of getting into Magic Kingdom, stay at a Disney Resort.
 The Park will close to non-Disney Guests first.
 So, if you’re staying on-Property, you do get a better chance of getting in over another Guest who is staying off-site.
 If you see some people getting turned away while others are being allowed to enter, it means that the Magic Kingdom is reaching full capacity, so prepare yourself for mayhem.

-And remember, please be patient with Cast Members.
+Please be patient with Cast Members.
 They’re just doing their job.

 Consider EPCOT or Hollywood Studios